sergant210/ZoomX/README.md

 {'@FILE article.tpl'|chunk}
 ```
 #### File snippets
-Before using, define a directory for storing file snippet and create it if it doesn't exist.
+Before using, define a directory for storing file snippet (in the "zoomx_file_snippets_path" system setting) and create it if it doesn't exist.
 ```html
 <!-- Smarty syntax -->
 {run file='some_file_snippet' params=['foo' => 'bar', 'tpl' => '@INLINE <span>{$param}</span>']}